archie9211/Note-Crack-Web/README.md

 ## ☁️ Deployment

-This project is configured for a **Server-Side Rendering (SSR)** deployment on **Cloudflare Workers**.
+This project is configured for a **Server-Side Rendering (SSR)** deployment on **Cloudflare**.

 - The `astro.config.mjs` file is set up with `output: 'server'` and the `@astrojs/cloudflare` adapter.
-- The `wrangler.toml` file (if you choose to use it for direct deployment) should be configured to point to the `dist/_worker.js` entry point.
+- The easiest way to deploy is to link your GitHub repository directly to Cloudflare Pages, which will automatically detect the Astro configuration.
-- To build the project for production, run:
+- To build the project for a manual production deployment, run:
      ```bash
      npm run build
      ```
-     This will generate the `dist/` directory, which can be deployed to Cloudflare.
+     This will generate the `dist/` directory containing the `_worker.js` entry point required by Cloudflare.

 ---